ptenn/s2gx2015-spring-mvc-42/README.md

 Run `CrossDomainApp.java`, visit [http://localhost:9000](http://localhost:9000), experiment with streams at 8080.
 Next modify the CORS configuration at 8080 (e.g. `SseEmitterController` and in `App.java`) and try again.

 Run [Client](webmvc-app/src/main/java/s2gx2015/Client.java) to connect to the STOMP / WebSocket stream from Java.

+# Modifications

+I am using the Spring One 2GX code created by Rossen Stoyanchev and attempting to communicate with the STOMP/WebSocket endpoint via AngularJS Single Page Application.

+The existing index.html from the presentation uses jQuery and changes made to DOM elements via jQuery would fall outside Angular's digest loop.

+Thus I am looking to create a sample AngularJS client that uses an Angular-aware WebSocket client plugin.